 Baffert has 3 chances to win Kentucky Derby and tie record

-Country House finished second in the slop before an objection was raised, causing a lengthy delay while stewards repeatedly reviewed several angles of video footage before he was elevated into the winner’s circle.
+Country House finished second in the slop before objections were raised, causing a 22-minute delay while three stewards repeatedly reviewed different video angles before they unanimously elevated him into the winner’s circle.

 That gave Hall of Fame trainer Bill Mott his first Derby victory at age 65.